xDeserekx/CarFix/README.md

 <p>3.
 Run the application in the development environment or build the executable file and run it on your computer.</p>

+<h2> Usage:</h2>

+* Launch the application.
+* Use the navigation buttons to add, edit, delete, search, or export car information.
+* Double-click on a car entry to view its full description.
+* Confirm actions such as deletion when prompted.
+* Export car information to PDF by clicking the "Export to PDF" button.

 <h2>💻 Built with</h2>